 - Evidence that you are rehabilitated and are a functioning member of society.
 This can be shown through work, voluntary endeavors, education, and so on

 In some states, it is not possible to get any felonies expunged at all.
 In other states, it is limited to certain types of offense.
 For example, if you have been found guilty of murder, a sexual crime, or a violent offense, the chances of being able to wipe this from your record is remote (but in some states not totally impossible).

 If you think you are in a position to get a felony record expunged, the process for securing an expungement is similar to that of a misdemeanor.
 You must file a petition with the court that tried you and submit any information and evidence they require.
 You will then have to wait for the court to make a decision.

 Expungements are less rare for felony offenses.
 But if you are successful, the offense will be wiped from your record and should no longer appear in any background check.

 RELATED READING: How to run a national criminal background check online

 The difference between a misdemeanor and a felony offense is a big one.
 It is rooted in the severity of the crime and the sentence handed down.
 But there are a number of grey areas which we have explained as clearly as we can in this article.
 Running a background check is the perfect way to see what offenses still show up on your record.
-We have identified the best three background checking sites to use and also explained how it is possible to expunge misdemeanor offenses and even some felonies too.
+We have identified the best two background checking sites to use and also explained how it is possible to expunge misdemeanor offenses and even some felonies too.